elixir-europe/infectious-diseases-toolkit/about/index.md

 title: About
 ---
 ## What is the Infectious Diseases Toolkit?
-The Infectious Diseases Toolkit (IDTk) is a community effort to expose best practices and showcase solutions to data challenges affecting the response to infectious diseases outbreaks.
-It was created as part of the [BY-COVID]( https://by-covid.org/) project.
+The Infectious Diseases Toolkit (IDTk) provides best practices and solutions to data challenges that affect the response to infectious diseases outbreaks.
+It is a community effort, which was created as part of the [BY-COVID]( https://by-covid.org/) project.

 ## What are the aims of IDTk?
-The IDTk provides a platform for knowledge exchange to enable data mobilisation, connection & exposure, and use & analysis.
+The IDTk provides a platform for knowledge exchange to enable data mobilisation, connection and exposure, and use and analysis.

 By providing a compilation of past and present efforts, collecting country specific strategies and distilling contextualised best practices from previous responses, IDTk aims to enhance infectious diseases outbreak preparedness.

 ## What does the IDTk offer?
-General guidelines for data handling, analysis and visualisations in the context of infectious diseases.
-Guidelines are divided in categories and represent the contribution of communities from each domain.
+ * General guidelines for data handling, analysis and visualisations in the context of infectious diseases.
+The guidelines are divided in categories and represent the contribution of communities from each domain.
-Tools, standards and overall resources that are contextually presented, including considerations for their need and use.
+ * Tools, standards and overall resources that are contextually presented, including considerations for their need and use.
-A collection of showcases.
+ * A collection of showcases.
 These are examples that combine and apply multiple resources (e.g. standards, tools, workflows) in the response to one or more infectious diseases.
-National resources pages in which country specific experiences, examples and resources are shared.
+ * National resources pages in which country specific experiences, examples and resources are shared.
-The IDTk strives to connect users with the appropriate resources.
+ * The IDTk strives to connect users with the appropriate resources.
 A collection of tools, resources and training is offered, in addition to signposting external resources.

 ## Funding acknowledgement
 BY-COVID project received funding from the European Union’s Horizon Europe Research and Innovation Programme under grant agreement number 101046203.
 Please check our [Support page](/about/support) for further information on funding and contributing projects.